awslabs/duvet/design/duplicates/spec.md

 this rule reproduces the historical verdict ([P-D3](#property-p-d3)).

-### 2.4 Free-form exclusivity {#exclusivity}
+### 2.4 Claim-form family {#exclusivity}

-A claim class whose non-`spec` members include an annotation of a free form and number more than one MUST fail the duplicates check, unless the set of non-`spec` claim forms in the class is admitted by the configured claim-form family ([§4.2](#schema-claims)).
+A claim class whose non-`spec` members bear two or more distinct claim forms MUST fail the duplicates check unless the set of non-`spec` claim forms is admitted by the configured claim-form family ([§4.2](#schema-claims)).
+A claim class whose non-`spec` members bear a single claim form MUST NOT fail this rule: copies of one form are the caps' business ([§2.2](#caps)).
 ([Decision 4](decisions.md#decision-4);
 [P-D5](#property-p-d5))

-The default claim-form family admits exactly the form sets containing no free form ([§4.3](#defaults)) — any combination of `test` and `implementation` members may share a claim, each billed on its own; a free form must be the only member of its class.
+The default claim-form family admits exactly the form sets containing no free form ([§4.3](#defaults)) — any combination of `test` and `implementation` members may share a claim, each billed on its own; a free form never shares a claim with another form.
-Derived verdicts under the default family, for the record:
+An empty family (`types = []`) admits no multi-form set: it forbids all multi-form claim sharing, `test` + `implementation` included.
+Derived verdicts under the default family, for the
+record:

 | Coexistence (same claim) | Verdict |
 |---|---|